EuracBiomedicalResearch/RescueOMR/README.rst

 image-matching directly.
 No special tools are required: a cleaned sample of the region to match is all it's needed.
 By having no assumption on the underlying page structure, `RescueOMR` can easily find similar regions in different page layouts, often without multiple templates.
-The price to pay for such flexibility though is slower execution speed.

 `RescueOMR` is generally not intended to substitute existing software when designing a *new* questionnaire from scratch.
 Software such as